georgia-tech-db/buzzdb-docs/docs/part1/lab2.rst

   2. If no evictable pages in FIFO, then evict from **LRU queue**.
   3. If neither queue has evictable pages (all pages are fixed), you must throw a **buffer_full_error**.

-- FrameID: It can be treated as an identifier or index for a BufferFrame.

 Implementation Guidelines
 ----------------------

 - Ensure thread-safety by properly managing locks and atomic operations.
 You need read locks for reads and write locks for modifications to avoid concurrency issues.
+- Do not add coarse-grained locks around fix/unfix operations, since autograder checks depend on usage of `FrameLockTable`.
-- Don't miss to consistently update auxiliary data structures (e.g., page ID → frame ID map).
+- Don't miss to consistently update any auxiliary data structures you create.

 General Guidelines